orchestron-orchestrator/sorespo/docs/tutorials/run-on-linux.md

 *NOTE*: It may take up to a minute for the customer and provider routers to establish a BGP session and exchange routes.

 ## What's Next
-Now that you are familiar with running Orchestron and interacting with it, continue by learning how to make [changes to the automation code](develop-on-linux.md).
+Now that you are familiar with running SORESPO and interacting with it, continue by learning how to make [changes to the automation code](develop-on-linux.md).